-Progeria is usually detected in infancy or early childhood, often at regular checkups, when a baby first shows the characteristic signs of premature aging.
+Progeria is usually found in infancy or early childhood.
+This often happens at regular checkups, when a baby first shows the distinctive signs of premature aging.

-If you notice changes in your child that could be signs and symptoms of progeria, or you have any concerns about your child's growth or development, make an appointment with your child's doctor.
+If you notice changes in your child that could be symptoms of progeria, or you have any concerns about your child's growth or development, make an appointment with your child's health care provider.

-A single gene mutation is responsible for progeria.
-The gene, known as lamin A (LMNA), makes a protein necessary for holding the center (nucleus) of a cell together.
-When this gene has a defect (mutation), an abnormal form of the lamin A protein called progerin is produced and makes cells unstable.
-This appears to lead to progeria's aging process.
+A change in one gene causes progeria.
+This gene, known as lamin A (LMNA), makes a protein that's needed to hold the center of a cell, called the nucleus, together.
+When the LMNA gene has a change, a flawed lamin A protein called progerin is made.
+Progerin makes cells unstable and appears to lead to progeria's aging process.

 Other similar syndromes

 There are other syndromes that may include problems with progerin-like proteins.
 These conditions are called progeroid syndromes.
 The changed genes that cause these syndromes are passed down in families.
 They cause rapid aging and a shortened life span:

-- Wiedemann-Rautenstrauch syndrome, also known as neonatal progeroid syndrome, starts in the womb, with signs and symptoms of aging apparent at birth.
+- Wiedemann-Rautenstrauch syndrome, also known as neonatal progeroid syndrome, starts in the womb, with symptoms of aging apparent at birth.

-- Werner syndrome, also known as adult progeria, begins in the teen years or early adulthood, causing premature aging and conditions typical of old age, such as cataracts and diabetes.
+- Werner syndrome, also known as adult progeria, begins in the teen years or early adulthood.
+It causes premature aging and conditions more common in old age, such as cataracts and diabetes.

-There are no known factors, such as lifestyle or environmental issues, which increase the risk of having progeria or of giving birth to a child with progeria.
+There are no known factors, such as lifestyle or environmental issues, that increase the risk of having progeria or giving birth to a child with progeria.
 But the age of the father has been described as a possible risk factor.
 Progeria is extremely rare.
-For parents who have had one child with progeria, the chances of having a second child with progeria are slightly higher than the general population but are still low.
+If you've had one child with progeria, the chances of having a second child with progeria are slightly higher than the general population but are still low.

 Most children with progeria die of complications related to atherosclerosis, including:

-- Problems with blood vessels that supply the heart (cardiovascular problems), resulting in heart attack and congestive heart failure
+- Problems with blood vessels that supply the heart, resulting in heart attack and congestive heart failure.

-- Problems with blood vessels that supply the brain (cerebrovascular problems), resulting in stroke
+- Problems with blood vessels that supply the brain, resulting in stroke.

-Other health problems frequently associated with aging — such as arthritis, cataracts and increased cancer risk — typically do not develop as part of the course of progeria.
+Other health problems frequently linked with aging — such as an increased cancer risk — usually don't develop as part of progeria.

-Doctors may suspect progeria based on signs and symptoms characteristic of the syndrome.
-A genetic test for LMNA mutations can confirm the diagnosis of progeria.
+Health care providers may suspect progeria based on symptoms.
+A genetic test for changes in the LMNA gene can confirm the diagnosis of progeria.

 A thorough physical exam of your child includes:

-- Plotting measurements on a normal growth curve chart
+- Putting measurements on a growth curve chart.

-Don't hesitate to ask questions during your child's exam.
-Progeria is a very rare disease, and it's likely that your doctor will need to gather more information before determining next steps in caring for your child.
-Your questions and concerns can help your doctor develop a list of topics to investigate.
+Feel free to ask questions during your child's exam.
+Progeria is a very rare condition.
+Your health care provider may need to gather more information before deciding on the next steps in caring for your child.
+Discussion of your questions and concerns will be helpful.

-There's no cure for progeria, but regular monitoring for heart and blood vessel (cardiovascular) disease may help with managing your child's condition.
+There's no cure for progeria.
+But regular monitoring for heart and blood vessel disease may help with managing your child's condition.

-Certain therapies may ease or delay some of the signs and symptoms.
+Certain therapies may ease or delay some of the symptoms of progeria.
 Treatments depend on your child's condition and symptoms.
 These may include:

 - Low-dose aspirin.
-A daily dose may help prevent heart attacks and stroke.
+A daily dose may help prevent heart attacks and strokes.

 - Physical and occupational therapy.
-These therapies may help with joint stiffness and hip problems to help your child remain active.
+Physical therapy can help with joint stiffness and hip problems to help your child remain active.
 Occupational therapy can help your child learn ways to manage daily activities, such as dressing, brushing teeth and eating.

 - Nutrition.
-A balanced diet that includes healthy, high-calorie foods and supplements can help maintain adequate nutrition.
+A balanced diet that includes healthy, high-calorie foods can help maintain adequate nutrition.
 Sometimes nutrition supplements are needed to provide extra calories.

 Current research seeks to understand progeria and identify new treatment options.
 Some areas of research include:

-- Studying genes and the course of the disease to understand how it progresses.
+- Studying genes and the course of the condition to understand how it progresses.
 This may help identify new treatments.

 - Studying ways to prevent heart and blood vessel disease.

-- Testing other drugs for treatment of progeria.
+- Testing more medicines for treatment of progeria.

 Lifestyle and home remedies